mrazjava/moo/readme.md

 My goal in writing `moo` was to achieve practical, working example of a modular chat service with at least two client/server implementations that can be simply swapped without affecting UI.
-Similarly, I wanted to come up with
+Similarly, I wanted to come up with a practical and intuitive API that makes building any user interface straightforward.
-practical and easy to implement API that makes building any user interface straightforward.
-As a result of my initial goals, `moo` is not feature rich not optimized for performance.
+As a result of my initial goals, `moo` is not feature rich nor is it optimized for performance.
 It only provides the very basic chat functionality.

 If you're looking for a working example of a chat application, web sockets or JMS, complete test suite powered by Mockito, high code coverage, then you may